 - College of Health, Medicine and Life Sciences

 My main interests lie in aquatic biology, specifically how anthropogenic stressors, such as environmental contaminants, can alter an animals' development, reproductive and immune systems (endocrine disruption).
 My focus has been to investigate environmental chemical disruption to fish and freshwater gastropod molluscs.
-Originally the emphasis of my research was on disruption to classic sex steroids (oestrogens and androgens), however recently my attention has been widened to include disruption to other parts of the endocrine system including thryoid and retinoid systems.
+Originally the emphasis of my research was on disruption to classic sex steroids (oestrogens and androgens), however recently my attention has been widened to include disruption to other parts of the endocrine system including thyroid and retinoid systems.

-2014-present Research Fellow, Institute of Environment, Health and Societies, Brunel University London, UK.
+2014-2020 Research Fellow, Institute of Environment, Health and Societies, Brunel University London, UK.

 2012-2014 Postdoctoral Research Manager, Institute for the Environment (IfE), Brunel University, UK.

 2009-2012 Postdoctoral Research Assistant, IfE, Brunel University, UK.

 2008-2009 Research Assistant, IfE, Brunel University, UK.